 Jane is an experienced teacher whose approach embraces the physical, mental and emotional aspects of music making.
 She specialises in preparing students for the HSC, for scholarships and tertiary entrance auditions and Diploma level examinations.

 She has been teaching at PLC since 1987 and has taught graduate and post graduate students at the University of Southern Queensland, Sydney Conservatorium, UNSW and AIM.

 She has private studios on the North Shore and in the Hills District of Sydney, Australia.

-A passionate teacher, she tutors on numerous flute events and courses.
-Her creative (and unorthodox!) teaching style has earned her an international reputation, with several of her workshops being scheduled in events across the UK, Germany, Portugal, Hong Kong, Switzerland, Holland and Australia.
+A passionate teacher, she has been a guest artist at numerous flute festivals and courses.
+Her creative (and unorthodox!) teaching style has earned her an international reputation, with several of her innovative and inspirational workshops being scheduled in events across the UK, Germany, Poland, Portugal, Switzerland, Holland, America, Hong Kong and Australia.